xvw/preface/guides/error_handling.md

 ## Let's go further, derive a canonical representation of validable data

-Since we are able to easily validate data, as we have seen previously, are we able to derive a "canonical" representation of a validation flow?
-For example, deriving the HTML **formlet** of a validation pipeline?
+We are able to validate (sequentially or in parallel) structured data.
+Wouldn't it be nice to be able to derive an arbitrary (or canonical) representation from a validation function, for example, from an user-validation, deriving an HTML form (a **formlet**) for filling an user?
+To sum up, we want:
-To summarize what we want to do:

-- We would like a DSL to describe arbitrary validation pipelines
+- a DSL for describing arbitrary validation pipelines
-- We would like this DSL to be able to be converted to a validation function
+- be able to perform the validation described by the DSL function
-- We would like to be able to derive a program described in our DSL into an HTML form
+- be able to derive a representation to an arbitrary representation (ie: an HTML form)

 This part of the guide is a fairly loose interpretation of the technique described in [The Essence of Form Abstraction](https://homepages.inf.ed.ac.uk/slindley/papers/formlets-essence.pdf) by E. Cooper, S. Lindley, P. Wadler and J. Yallop.

-First, we need something to characterize a form:
+First, we need something to characterise a form:

 ```ocaml
 type form_type =